Get to know myRent with a quick overview video:

 Valuit is a good option for chattel valuations.
 Fill out a simple form on our website to book a chattels valuation

-Important: You must do a chattel valuation before your tax return is due for that property.
+Important: You must do the chattel valuation before your tax return is due for that property.

-We’ll be sharing more valuable insights from Shortland Chartered Accountants in our next article — including what expenses you can claim, how chattel valuations work, and key updates on the Brightline test and ring-fencing rules.
+We’ll be sharing more valuable insights from Shortland Chartered Accountants in our next article — key updates on the Brightline test and ring-fencing rules.

 In the meantime, if you need help with your tax return or have a question about accounting or property tax, book a free consultation with Shortland Chartered Accountants here.